antronerds/r2-tutorials/docs/Adapting_R2.md

     - Or you can create a so called Custom Track yourself within R2.

-   We'll first start with a K-means analysis that results in a division of the samples in two groups (for more about this analysis see [chapter 14](K_Means_Clustering.html)).
+   We'll first start with an example of adding a track from the results of an analysis that is performed from within R2.
+We will illustrate this option using a K-means analysis.
+Such an analysis results in a division of the samples in two groups ( in the case of k=2.
+For more about this analysis see [chapter 14](K_Means_Clustering.html)).
 On the main page of R2 select the K-means analysis in Field 3 (Figure 11)

    ![](_static/images/AdaptingR2/AdaptingR2_SelectKmeans_v1.png "Figure    11: Selecting a K-means    analysis")